w3c/wg-effectiveness/process.md

 If a substantial amount of support is recieved within a certain timeframe then a ballot may be arranged to assess whether the AC supports or rejects the Director's decision.
 Please consult the [W3C Process Document](https://w3c.github.io/w3process/#ACAppeal) for details on the requirements and running of this ballot.

-## The W3C Team
-The Team consists of the Director, CEO, W3C paid staff, unpaid interns, and [W3C Fellows](https://www.w3.org/Consortium/Recruitment/Fellows) (Member employees working as part of the Team).

-The team provides technical leadership, supports Interest and Working Group acitivies, and manages communications to members and the public.
-The team may make [Team Submissions](https://w3c.github.io/w3process/#TeamSubmission).

-For more information on the W3C team see the [W3C Process Document](https://w3c.github.io/w3process/#Team).

 ## Advisory Board (AB)
 The Advisory Board (AB) provides ongoing guidance to the Team on issues of strategy, management, legal matters, process, and conflict resolution.
 The AB also manages the evolution of the [W3C Process Document](https://w3c.github.io/w3process/).